Article Badge Image

 • With C Shares, s/he’s paid the sales charge only if you sell the shares within one year.

-You choose a share class based on a balance between your investment goal and timeline.
+You choose a share class based on balancing your investment goal and timeline.

-If your goal is have all your money working for you immediately, you should buy B Shares or C Shares over A Shares.
+If you aim to have all your money working for you immediately, you should buy B Shares or C Shares over A Shares.

 • Here’s an example of what happens if you buy A Shares: